 Godfrey Dewey served as president of Emerson College until 1951.

-In 1951, 377 Commonwealth became the home of David Sigurd Abrahamson and his wife, Virginia Mae (Marshall) Abrahamson.
-He is shown as the assessed owner from 1952.
+On May 13, 1952, 377 Commonwealth was purchased from Emerson College by David Sigurd Abrahamson and his wife, Virginia Mae (Marshall) Abrahamson.
+They previously had lived in Needham.
 He was a salesman with a silverware company and later a real estate broker.

 The Abrahamsons continued to live at 377 Commonwealth until about 1964.

-In February of 1964, Garland Junior College acquired 377 Commonwealth from David and Virginia Abrahamson.
+On February 17, 1964, 377 Commonwealth was acquired from the Abrahamsons by Garland Junior College.
 That same month, Garland Junior College filed for (and subsequently received) permission to convert 377 Commonwealth into a dormitory.

 By the late 1960s, Garland Junior College had assembled a portfolio of 22 properties in the western portion of the Back Bay: 315, 319, 321, 329, 337, 339, 341, 343, 349, 377, 407, 409, 411, 413–415 Commonwealth, 24 Charlesgate East (419 Commonwealth), and 447, 449, and 451 Marlborough (composed of 451-457 Marlborough).

 In April of 1976, Garland Junior College announced that, because of financial difficulties, it was merging with Simmons College.
 It subsequently sold twelve of its properties and transferred the remainder — those located furthest west (407-415 Commonwealth, 24 Charlesgate East, and 451 Marlborough) — to Simmons College.